samba-team/samba/source3/modules/README.nfs4acls.txt

 NFS4 handling logic is separated from AIX/jfs2 ACL parsing.

-Samba and its VFS modules dosn't reorder ACEs.
+Samba and its VFS modules don't reorder ACEs.
 Windows clients do that (and the smbcacl tool).
 MSDN also says deny ACEs must come first.
 NFS4 ACL's validity is checked by the system API, not by Samba.
 NFS4 ACL rights are enforced by the OS or filesystem, not by Samba.